alanng10/BinaryExecutePlat/Docue/a.md

 One Binary Execute Plat has park binary.

+One Binary Execute Plat has park binary arch.

+One Binary Execute Plat has park binary arch worth.

 One Binary Execute Plat has park class.

+One Binary Execute Plat has park class arch.

+One Binary Execute Plat has park class arch worth.

 One Binary Execute Plat has park source.

+One Binary Execute Plat has park source arch.

+One Binary Execute Plat has park source arch worth.

 One Binary Execute Plat has park cross.